maxspencer/manifestos.org.uk/README.md

 # manifestos.org.uk

-A website to host UK political manifestos in an open and accessible way.
+manifestos.org.uk is a website to host UK political manifestos in an open and accessible way.
 The website is statically generated based on the contents the `manifestos` directory in this repository.

 ## Build